 Developmental stuttering is the most common type of stuttering in kids.
 It usually happens when a child is a toddler between the of ages 2 and 5.
 It may happen when a child’s speech and language development is a bit behind, or if they are struggling to express what they need or want to say.
 Sometimes it is when their brain is working faster than their mouth can keep up, and occasionally it can be stress/anxiety induced.

-Interestingly breast feeding is thought to help prevent stuttering and helps with overall speech development, and this maybe because it encourages better oral motor skills.
-Chewing food is super important too and is a key reason why it is important to encourage kids to eat home cooked food rather than soft baby puree and melt in the mouth snacks.
+Chewing food is a super important skill too and is a key reason why it is important to encourage kids to eat home cooked food rather than soft baby puree and melt in the mouth snacks.
+The act of chewing food helps a baby and toddler to develop clarity of speech.
+Playing pipes as well as blowing bubbles and whistles can also all help to exercise the oral muscles.

 Retained primitive reflexes may play a role and the palmar grasp reflex which is meant to disappear by 4-6 months is important for hands and fingers to be mobile and flexible, as well as helping speech development.
 The palmar grasp reflex is the tight grip a baby makes with their fingers around your finger – this natural automatic response should naturally go, and you know if a child has this retained reflex if you gently brush a feather or pencil over the palm of an outstretched hand and see if the fingers try to curl up in response.
 Clapping, drawing, kneading play dough, ripping and crunching paper, digging soil with their hands, knitting and sewing as well as learning to play instruments can all help mature and release this primitive reflex over time.

-Infections might trigger stuttering too and research has found that streptococcus infections such as Scarlett Fever, Tonsilitis and Strep Throat can activate stuttering.
+Infections might trigger stuttering too and research has found that streptococcus infections such as Scarlet Fever, Tonsillitis and Strep Throat can activate stuttering.
 If a child has a sudden onset of stuttering after having a throat infection, then it would be important see your GP or paediatric neurologist to assess for a possible strep infection with a neuroinflammatory autoimmune response.
 In cases of PANDAS, which is another autoimmune neurological response to strep, this infection can also lead to other symptoms like anxiety, OCD and tics as well as bed wetting and a decline in school work.

 Recent studies have found that the Covid-19 virus may also lead to stuttering in some people as well as triggering other neurological changes.
 It is thought that this virus and the chronic inflammation and oxidative stress it can cause, may compromise the blood brain barrier and may affect a child or adult neurologically.